hxtree/galaxyops/README.md

 <h1 align="center">Keepers Cradle</h1>

-**Keepers Cradle** is a unreleased online mobile role-playing game (RPG).
+**Keepers Cradle** is a unreleased online mobile role-playing game (RPG) looking for contributors.

 This monorepo contains the development container, game engine, and infrastructure as code (IaC) used to continously deploy Keepers Cradle in its entirety.

-The backend is serverless and programmed primarly in Typescript.
-Microservices are deployed using IaC, specically AWS CDKv2.
+The backend consist of many microservices programmed primarly in Typescript.
+These microservices are deployed using IaC, specically AWS CDKv2.

 The game engine client is built using Unreal Engine 5.